jrswab/hotbox/README.md

 ## Check if Hotbox is Running
 * `docker container ps -a`.
-  * You should see something like: `8753ea10189a jrswab/hotbox "/bin/bash" 22 minutes ago Up 22 minutes 0.0.0.0:20001->2001/tcp, 0.0.0.0:28090->8090/tcp hotbox`
+* You should see something like:
+  * `8753ea10189a jrswab/hotbox "/bin/bash" 22 minutes ago Up 22 minutes ...`
-  * If you see the work "exited" your Hotbox is not running.
+  * If you see the word "exited" your Hotbox is not running.
 To restart, run:
     * `docker rm hotbox`
     * `run.sh`

----

-Hope this docker is helpful in making running a witness more predictable and reliable.

-If you have any ideas on how to make this better please let me know or submit a pull request.